 It is named after a legend of colonialist India.
 Believing there were too many cobras in the city of Delhi, the authorities decided to set up a reward for each reported cobra head.
-The measure was a great success, until the administration discovered farms cobras, authorities then stopped the program of rewards and breeders released their animals, increasing the number of cobras initially present in the city.
+The measure was a great success.
+Until the administration discovered cobras farms.
+Authorities then stopped the program of rewards.
+Of course breeders released their animals, increasing the number of cobras initially present in the city.

 Another well documented case is that of rats in the city of Hanoi, during the French colonial period.
 In 1902, faced with a health problem of plague, the governement looked for solutions.
 They determined the cause of the plague: the rats are carriers of the disease and they swarm in the sewers (yet modern) of the city.
 With a 5 why, they could have gone further in their root cause analysis and perhaps eradicate a problem that still exists in Hanoi, but that’s another story.

-They set up a team dedicated to the control of the sewers, but the ungrateful and poorly paid task degenerated into a labor dispute, as explained in the document “Of rats, rice and race” by Michael G. Vann.
+They set up a team dedicated to the control the sewers.
+But the ungrateful and poorly paid task degenerated into a labor dispute, as explained in the document “Of rats, rice and race” by Michael G. Vann.
 The governement then offered all the inhabitants a penny per captured rat’s tail.
 The whole rat would have imposed too much work on already overburdened health authorities.
 All was well until the administration discovered, besides farms of rats, rats without tail in town …

 Use incentives wisely